USS Wilkes-Barre: Iwo Jima and Okinawa

 On 16 April, TF 58 embarked on another series of attacks on Japanese airfields on Kyushu.
 Late that day, at around 18:54, Wilkes-Barres gunners shot down a Japanese bomber that attempted to attack the American carriers.
 The next morning, she shot down a Zero at 09:39.
 During the operations off Okinawa and southern Japan, Wilkes-Barre continued to employer her Kingfishers to rescue downed air crews, including a pair of pilots off Okinawa on 26 April.
 Further strikes on Japan were carried out over the first ten days on May, and on the 10th, Wilkes-Barre and the rest of Cruiser Division 17 were detached to form Task Group 58.3 along with a group of escorting destroyers to bombard Minami Daito Shima again.
 The ships returned to TF 58 the next day; the fleet was attacked by kamikazes that morning, and two of them struck Bunker Hill, inflicting serious damage.
 Wilkes-Barre was ordered to come alongside at 10:59 and assist with firefighting efforts.
 The cruiser placed her bow in contact with Bunker Hills starboard quarter so some forty men, who were trapped by fires, could climb to safety aboard Wilkes-Barre.
-The ship sent additional firefighting equipment aboard the carrier and took of injured men, and by 15:34, the fires had been extinguished, allowing Wilkes-Barre to pull away.
+The ship sent additional firefighting equipment aboard the carrier and took off injured men, and by 15:34, the fires had been extinguished, allowing Wilkes-Barre to pull away.